jpiw/sctpdrv/wix/README.txt

 --------------------------------------------------------------------------------
 Copyright (C) 2008 by CO-CONV, Corp., Kyoto, Japan.
-Copyright (C) 2010 by Bruce Cran.
+Copyright (C) 2010-2013 Bruce Cran.

 Developed by co-research between CO-CONV, Corp. and WIDE Project.
 --------------------------------------------------------------------------------

 Operating System:
  - Windows XP
- - Windows Vista
+ - Windows Vista / Server 2008
- - Windows 7
+ - Windows 7 / Server 2008 R2
+ - Windows 8 / Server 2012

 Install:
-Double click SctpDrv-1.1.x.msi, which is a Windows Installer package for SctpDrv.
+Double click SctpDrv.exe, which is a Windows Installer package for SctpDrv.
 A kernel driver (sctpdrv.sys) and DLLs (sctpsp.dll and sctpmon.dll) are installed into your system.
 There is no need to reboot your system.